darshanbajgain/darshanbajgain/README.md

 # 💫 About Me:
 Hello 👋, I'm Darshan Bajgain<br>
-👨‍💻 BSc.CSIT final-year student passionate about front-end web development.
-Proficient in HTML, CSS, and SEO principles, venturing into React, and exploring the realms of Java.
-Excited to learn, grow, and code impactful solutions! <br>
+Hey there! 👋 BSc.CSIT final-year student, enthusiastic about frontend web development.
+Skilled in HTML, CSS, and SEO principles, currently venturing into React and delving into Java.
+Eager to learn, grow, and craft impactful solutions!
+Let's connect and innovate together!<br>

 ## 🌐 Socials: